YaleTHz/nelly/README.md

 See below for a more detailed explanation of the input and output arguments.
 Briefly, `input` is the path name to the input file,  `t_smp`  and `A_smp` are time points and amplitudes for the sample, and `t_ref` and `A_ref` are the same for the reference.

-Before running, you'll also need to install the MATLAB Optimization Toolbox.

 # Functions

 This section describes each of the functions in the package.
 For all functions, a description of the expected input is given.
 For important ("Primary") functions, a fuller description of the function is given as well.